michagodfrey/attba/README.md

 # Quarantine Query

 Thank you for visiting this repository.
-This is a work in progress and something that I plan to keep as a long term project.
+It doesn't really do anything yet but it is a work in progress and something that I plan to keep as a long term project.

 ## Purpose